nmeans/phantomherd/README.md

 Install via RubyGems:

-    `$ gem install phantomherd`
+    $ gem install phantomherd

 You'll also need CasperJS, which you can install via Homebrew:

-    `$brew install casperjs --devel`
+    $ brew install casperjs --devel

 ## Usage

 To run a basic load test, just supply the name of a CasperJS script to run:

-    `phantomherd test.coffee`
+    $ phantomherd test.coffee

-This will run the script in two parallel PhantomJS instances and report the results.
+This will run the specified CasperJS script once in two parallel PhantomJS instances by default and report the results.

-You can specify a number of samples with the `-s` flag, and the level of concurrency with the `-c` flag.
+You can specify sample size with the `-s` flag, and level of concurrency with the `-c` flag.

-    `phantomherd -c 25 -s 100 test.coffee`
+    $ phantomherd -s 100 -c 25 test.coffee

 ## Contributing